xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

 9. Loneliness

    Finds all UCLA Loneliness Scale scores for the PROMOTE study

    Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2

    Output: CSV file with all Loneliness scores for PROMOTE participants, histogram of all loneliness scores

+10. LongSetUp

+    Combines the two PROMOTE Longitudinal Projects for use in weekly report and other queries

+    Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2

+    Output: CSV file with combined Longitudinal projects